patrick-crawford/WEB422-Backup/notes/teams-api-setup.md

 * GET /employees (returns all employees with all foreign keys populated)
 * GET /employees-raw (returns all "raw" employees, ie: foreign keys not populated)
-* GET /employee/:employeeId (returns a single employee with all foreign keys populated)
+* GET /employee/:employeeId (returns an array containing a single employee with all foreign keys populated)
-* GET /employee-raw/:employeeId (returns a single "raw" employee, ie: foreign keys not populated)
+* GET /employee-raw/:employeeId (returns an array containing a single "raw" employee, ie: foreign keys not populated)
 * PUT /employee/:employeeId (updates a single employee)
 * POST /employees (adds an employee to the system)

 #### Positions

 * GET /positions (returns all positions)
-* GET /position/:positionId (returns a single position)
+* GET /position/:positionId (returns an array containing a single position)
 * PUT /position/:positionId (updates a single position)
 * POST /positions (adds a position to the system)

 #### Projects

 * GET /projects (returns all projects)
-* GET /project/:projectId (returns a single project)
+* GET /project/:projectId (returns an array containing a single project)
 * PUT /project/:projectId (updates a single project)
 * POST /projects (adds a project to the system)